Is Kratom Legal in Arizona?

 Can Arizona Still Ban Kratom?

-Kratom is currently legal in Arizona, and has the added protection of the Arizona Kratom Consumer Protection Act working in its favor.
+Kratom is currently legal in Arizona.
+Further, it has the added protection of the Arizona Kratom Consumer Protection Act working in its favor.
 Does this mean a future ban is impossible?

-Well, to put it bluntly, no. While there are no current plans to ban kratom or reverse the KCPA in Arizona, this does not mean kratom’s legal status is impervious to change.
+Well, to put it bluntly, no. Thankfully, there are no current plans to ban kratom or reverse the KCPA in Arizona.
+However, this does not mean kratom’s legal status is impervious to change.
 Much like any policy decision made in the United States, the KCPA in Arizona can always be reversed or amended.

-After failing to classify kratom as a schedule 1 controlled substance (putting it in the same class as hard drugs such as heroin and ecstasy), the FDA appears to have taken a global approach.
+After failing to classify kratom as a Schedule I controlled substance (putting it in the same class as drugs such as heroin and ecstasy), the FDA took a global approach.

-The FDA seems to have put a domestic ban on hold, and instead seeks to use the World Health Organization (WHO) as an instrument to bring their kratom ban to life.
-They appear to seek WHO’s recommendation to schedule kratom as a schedule 1 drug, which would bring about a global ban on the product.
+The FDA seems to have put a domestic ban on hold.
+Instead, in 2021, it sought to use the World Health Organization (WHO) as an instrument to bring their kratom ban to life.
+They encouraged the WHO’s recommendation to schedule kratom as a Schedule I drug, which would have brought about a global ban on the product.

-The American Kratom Association (AKA) is actively opposing this shady strong-arm tactic by the FDA.
+The American Kratom Association (AKA) actively opposed this shady strong-arm tactic by the FDA.
 Speaking of the AKA, that brings us to our next (and final) important talking point.
 Kratom advocacy.

-We here at Top Tree are all about kratom tea.
+We founded Top Tree Herbs to help normalize and destigmatize kratom by providing a type of product that people were already pretty familiar with—tea bags.
 We can’t continue to provide you the quality tea that we love if there is a ban in your state, or if a federal ban should ever come to fruition.
 So what can you do about it?
 Advocacy is the key!

-They even have a handy dandy state-by-state map where users can check current kratom policy status.
-In addition, the map shows any pending legislation (that pertains to kratom) within the state.
+They provide extensive information about the kratom policy status in each state.
 If you really want to stay up to date, you can even sign up to become an American Kratom Protector, where you will receive the latest news regarding kratom policy in the United States.

 If you have any further questions regarding kratom advocacy, you can always contact us at Top Tree.
 We’ll do our very best to point you in the right direction!